15/10/2021

 The complex task of renovating and renewing existing (residential) neighborhoods is a long-term effort and requires intense collaboration between designers, residents, technical experts and governments, among others.
 At the same time, it is an extremely urgent task.
 Outdated buildings must be adapted very quickly if we want to achieve the climate goals and make our cities and towns fossil-free as soon as possible.
 Only by thinking about this transition task on a collective scale and in an integrated way can a solid story be written.

-The special feature of the Mechelen Vesten Climate District is that it simultaneously focuses on the feasibility of developing a heat network along the Vesten - a citywide infrastructure - as well as the targeted collective renovation of apartment buildings.
+What is special about the Mechelen Vesten Climate District is that it simultaneously focuses on the feasibility of developing a heat network along the Vesten - a citywide infrastructure - as well as the targeted collective renovation of apartment buildings.
 These two complementary dynamics create transformation opportunities at various scales and with different focuses.
 The challenge then naturally lies in being able to pour these aspects into one coherent transition project.
 This requires simultaneously motivated building owners and ambitious administrators.
 Once the objectives are clear and the ambitions formulated, major steps can be taken through a combination of urban projects and triggering individual actions.

 In addition to technical and spatial strategies, it is essential within this transition task to present a supported project.
 The City of Mechelen is therefore not only working on an integral heat strategy for the territory, but also on a heat coalition, in which very diverse stakeholders are gathered and where the transformation process to a fossil-free environment is central.
 Specifically for the Mechelen Vesten, the VMEs of the apartment buildings are being targeted, as they provide the access to a cóllective renovation of the buildings along the city ring that are more than in need of renovation.